jjthomas/Fleet/README.md

 # Fleet (4 DDR)

 Run `sbt "runMain edu.stanford.fleet.StreamingWrapperDriver"` from the top level of this repo.
+(You may need to increase Java heap/stack space if your design is large.)
 A file called `StreamingWrapper.v` should be produced that contains the entire design.
 You can adjust the memory controller parameters and change the processing unit in `StreamingWrapperDriver`. `Tests` provides examples of how to instantiate several different processing units.

 To build the design using the standard AWS F1 flow, use the following aws-fpga directory: